 The Bottom Line

 Dogs love spending time outdoors.
-But when you go off-road, consult the dog hiking gear guide to make sure you’ve got the gear to keep your furry friends safe and hydrated on your trip.
+But when you go off-road, make sure you’ve got the gear to keep your furry friends safe, cool, hydrated, and happy!